Itubwa Amram

 The Reverend Alfred Itubwa Amram (21 December 1922 – 17 July 1989) was a Nauruan pastor and political figure.

 Professional roles

 Political role

 He was a member of the first parliament of the Republic of Nauru.

 He was the Speaker of the Parliament of Nauru from 1968 to January 1971.

 Standing for Aiwo Constituency, Amram was elected to parliament in early 1968 just before the country's independence.
 Four years later he lost his seat to Kinza Clodumar.

 Pastoral role

 Amram was the first Nauruan-born ordained minister, with all preceding ministers coming from abroad.
 Amram was trained in Australia.
-Amram later served as head of the Nauruan Protestant Church.
+He later served as head of the Nauruan Protestant Church.

 Personal life

 Amram was a member of the Iruwa tribe.

 Death

 Amram died on 17 July 1989, at age 66.